 - 1.1 We are committed to conducting our business with honesty and integrity, and we expect all staff to maintain high standards.
-However, all organisations face the risk of things going wrong from time to time, or of unknowingly harboring illegal or unethical conduct.
-A culture of openness and accountability is essential in order to prevent such situations occurring or to address them when they do occur. - 1.2 The aims of this policy are: - (a) to encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigates as appropriate, and that their confidentiality will be respected - (b) to provide staff with guidance as to how to raise those concerns - (c) to reassure staff that they should be able to raise genuine concerns in good faith without fear of reprisals, even if they turn out to be mistaken. - 1.3 This policy does not form part of any employee's contract of employment and it may be amended at any time.
-We may also vary any procedure, as appropriate in any case.
+However, all organisations face the risk of things going wrong from time to time, or of unknowingly harbouring illegal or unethical conduct.
+A culture of openness and accountability is essential in order to prevent such situations occurring or to address them when they do occur. - 1.2 The aims of this policy are to: - a) encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected, - b) provide staff with guidance as to how to raise those concerns, and - c) reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 1.3 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+We may also vary elements, such as any time limits, as appropriate in any case.